rynaardb/rynaardb.github.io_BK/_posts/2019-02-08-getting-started-with-vapor.md

 ```bash
 vapor xcode
 ```

 This will generate an Xcode project for you allowing you to run and debug your application just like you would do for any other Xcode project.

 That's it!
-You are now ready to write Server-Side applications using Swift!
+You are now ready to write Server-Side applications using Swift.